kishor-kashid/messageAI/memory-bank/systemPatterns.md

 ---

-This system patterns document reflects discovered patterns from actual implementation as of October 21, 2025 (Evening Update).
+This system patterns document reflects discovered patterns from actual implementation as of October 22, 2025 (Post-MVP Enhancements).
-**Status: 11/16 PRs Complete - Most Core Patterns Established**
+**Status: 14/16 PRs Complete + Advanced Features - All Core Patterns Established**